ahmedlabib02/Lebo-and-Co/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE.md).
 You are free to use, modify, and distribute this software in accordance with the terms specified in the license.

+## Additional Documentation

+In addition to the frontend code, this repository also contains various documentation resources to assist with the development and understanding of the project:

+- User Stories: Detailed descriptions of user interactions and functionalities.
+- Class Diagram: An overview of the project's class structure.
+- Components Diagram: A visual representation of the project's components and subsystems.
+- ERD (Entity-Relationship Diagram): A diagram depicting the database structure.
+- Schema: The database schema used by the application.